 A pixel is nothing but just a DOT.

-The term ‘Pixel” has come from the words “picture” and “element”, and this which is the smallest unit measures the digital image.
+The term ‘Pixel” has come from the words “picture” and “element”, which is the smallest unit that measures the digital image.

-The number of pixels makes a high-resolution picture, and the low number of pixels make little quality pictures.
+The number of pixels makes a high-resolution picture, and the low number of pixels makes little quality pictures.

 The number of pixels in a grid determines the resolution on your screen.
 Pixels usually are situated in a 2-dimensional grid.

-Though DPI vs PPI both are terms for describing the resolution of images, no, they are not the same thing.
+Though DPI vs PPI is both terms for describing the resolution of images – no, they are not the same thing.

-DPI is dots per inch, which represents physical dost of ink to be printed on paper for that image whereas PPI is pixels per inch, which describes the number of square pixels in a digital screen.
+DPI is dots per inch, representing the physical dot of ink to be printed on paper for that image, whereas PPI is pixels per inch, which describes the number of square pixels on a digital screen.

-Understanding some details about how a picture is utilised, how they are availed, how they are engraved can make a vast, impressive difference in the proportion of document, web pages, emails, etc.
+Understanding details about how a picture is utilised, how they are availed, and how they are engraved can make a vast, impressive difference in the proportion of documents, web pages, emails, etc.

 PPI (Pixels Per Inch)

-So when there are two fewer pixels per inch, then the pixels will be huge, and you will get a very pixelated image, this is how it will affect the output quality.
+So when there are two fewer pixels per inch, the pixels will be huge, and you will get a very pixelated image; this is how it will affect the output quality.

-It seems rudimentary, but for many, the real confusion of DPI vs PPI starts here.
+It seems rudimentary, but for many, the actual confusion about DPI vs PPI starts here.

-For an acceptable PPI for a print out of your image, there are a few different kinds of numbers put around.
+A few different kinds of numbers are put around for an acceptable PPI for a printout of your image.
 A lot depends on the fact that the size of the print is small or big.

-You get away with a lower PPI, having the image look okay; this is because you look at a giant print from far distance than a small print.
+You get away with a lower PPI, making the image look okay because you look at a giant print from a far distance than a small print.

 By this, you understand that PPI affects the print size of your image.

-There are ways you can change the print size of the image by resampling or by not resampling.
-Resampling will alone change the size of the print, and this usually is not supposed to be done, nor it is advised.
+You can change the image’s print size by resampling or not.
+Resampling will change the print size, which is usually not supposed to be done, nor is it advised.

-So just in case you don’t resample, changing the PPI settings will increase or decrease the print size, it will increase if you will drop the PPI and it will decrease if you improve the PPI.
+So just in case you don’t resample, changing the PPI settings will increase or decrease the print size; it will increase if you drop the PPI and decrease if you improve the PPI.

-Pixels do not exist on paper, but to simplify the explanation of PPI and print size, I want you to imagine that each image pixel from the digital file to be represented by a small square on the photo paper.
+Pixels do not exist on paper, but to simplify the explanation of PPI and print size, I want you to imagine that each image pixel from the digital file is represented by a small square on the photo paper.

-Resampling is not suggested, when you resample and change the PPI, you will lose on the pixels (when you set it to low PPI), or you will have pixels created (if you boost the PPI).
+Resampling is not suggested; when you resample and change the PPI, you will lose the pixels (when you set it to low PPI), or you will have pixels created (if you boost the PPI).

-Throwing away pixels is fine as long as you don’t need a bigger size of the image that is why saving an original file is a good idea.
+Throwing away pixels is fine if you don’t need a more prominent image size.
+That is why saving an original file is a good idea.

 DPI (Dots Per Inch)

-DPI is referred to printers too.
-Now – a – days printers use more colours for every pixel output as it is made up of different coloured inks, but earlier they used only 4-5 colours.
+DPI is referred to as printers too.
+Nowadays, printers use more colours for every pixel output as it is made up of different coloured inks, but earlier, they used only 4-5 colours.

-You are making up to the colours for the image the printer needs to be able to mix the inks, so a little number of colours is recommended.
+You are making up the colours for the image.
+The printer needs to be able to mix the inks, so a little number of colours is recommended.

 Sub-pixels – every pixel of your picture is made up of a series of small tiny dots.
-Generally, the more you raise the DPI, the better is the tone colour of the image, the colours should look nice and combine between two colours there should be smoothness.
+Generally, the more you raise the DPI, the better the tone colour of the image; the colours should look nice and combine two colours, and there should be smoothness.

 When you use too much ink, the print job will be passive.

-You should be changing your printers setting to the low DPI to save the ink and make the print job active; you will recognise a difference in the quality of course.
+You should be changing your printer setting to the low DPI to save the ink and make the print job active; you will recognise a difference in the quality.

-But changing it to the lowest setting where it doesn’t affect the quality and doesn’t drop down the colours, that should be the best one.
+But it should be best to change it to the lowest setting, where it doesn’t affect the quality and doesn’t drop down the colours.

 Printers create a print by spraying little droplets of ink on the paper.
 It takes many dots to form one pixel for the image.

-The layout of the ink droplets is all taken care of by the internal software of your printer.
+The ink droplets’ layout is taken care of by the internal software of your printer.

-Tiling pixels directly on top of one another is a big no for recreating your image and printers don’t do that.
+Tiling pixels directly on top of one another is a big no for recreating your image; printers don’t do that.

 DPI measures the density of the space between the dots.

-Measurements of width x height are expressed in by the unit resolution, and it is the measure of the pixel which can be for any image whether on a digital platform or in print form.
+The unit resolution expresses measurements of width x height, which is the measure of the pixel for any image, whether on a digital platform or in print form.

-150dpi is almost considered the minimal standard for excellent quality photographic recreation in books and magazines.
+150dpi is almost the minimal standard for excellent quality photographic recreation in books and magazines.

 The difference between DPI vs PPI

-The primary difference between DPI vs PPI is, DPI is physical ink-dots to be printed on paper whereas PPI means the number of square pixels contained in one inch of an image displayed on a computer monitor.
+The primary difference between DPI vs PPI is that DPI is physical ink dots to be printed on paper.
+In contrast, PPI means the number of square pixels in one inch of an image displayed on a computer monitor.

 DPI represents the characteristics of the physical printer, and PPI represents the characteristics of a digital image.